Mario Gordesco

-Early Beginnings
+Beginnings

 Mario was born at Arcola, Liguria on December 12, 1884, as son of Amos and Alberta Putti.
 Having completed his military service in the Royal Italian Army in the early 1900s, he left Italy for Paris at a very young age.
 Having a passion for cars, he met Fernand and Louis Renault and was hired by the car manufacturers to become a technical director in the workshops.
 Traveling from aerodromes to aeronautical workshops, he earned a new passion of flight, and in 1911 he obtained his first flying license in France.